alertbox/docsify-served/CONTRIBUTING.md

 # Contributing

-Welcome!
-And thank you for your interest in contributing to our project.
-We use our wonderful [Contributor Covenant](http://contributor-covenant.org/) for our [Code of Conduct](CODE_OF_CONDUCT.md).
+> We use our wonderful [Contributor Covenant](http://contributor-covenant.org/) for our [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+This same template is used by [over 350,000 open source projects](https://github.com/search?l=Markdown&q=%22Contributor+Covenant%22+fork%3Afalse&type=Code).
 Please read that before you join our project.

+Welcome!
+And thank you for your interest in contributing to the template.
 There are many ways in which you can contribute, beyond writing code.
-Here's a high-level overview of how you can get involved.
+Here's a high-level overview of how you can get involved:

-- Ask a question on [Stack Overflow]()
+- Ask questions and problems on [Stack Overflow]()
 - [Submit bugs and feature requests](https://github.com/alertbox/docsify-served/issues), and help us verify as they are checked in
 - Upvote [popular feature requests]()
 - Review [source code changes](https://github.com/alertbox/docsify-served/pulls)